Skip to main content

 In your client-side code:

-1. Include the onApprove() event-handler function that receives the order ID after the customer successfully verifies their bank account, calls the captureOrder() function, and passes the order ID.
+1. Include the onApprove() event-handler function that receives the order ID after the customer successfully verifies their bank account, calls the getOrderDetails() function, and passes the order ID.

 In your server-side code, include the code to:

-1. Use a valid full-scope Bearer access token and make a POST call to the /v2/checkout/orders/{order_id}/capture endpoint with the order ID received from client-side as the path parameter.
+1. Use a valid full-scope Bearer access token and make a GET call to /v2/checkout/orders/{order_id}/.

 async function onApprove(data) {